nsbuitrago/gopherguide/docs/index.md

 	// declare and init a constant variable const pi float64 = 3.14
-	// declare a var without an initializer var operatingSystem string // we can now use this later
+	// declare a var without an initializer var os string // we can now use this later

 	fmt.Println(pi)
 	// set operatingSystem variable
-	operatingSystem = runtime.GOOS
+	os = runtime.GOOS
 	fmt.Println(operatingSystem)
 }
 ```